 For the thudong monks, the remote wilderness was a sanctuary in which they could train their minds.
 When they chose, they could withdraw deep into the forests where no one would be able to find them.
 The forest was home to wandering monks, it was their school, their training ground and their sanctuary.
 Life in the forests was a safe place provided the monks were mindful.

-I am a practicing Buddhist Thudong Monk, and have wandered through Thailand and through the Shan State within Myanmar, then after I was offered a plane ticket back to my home country of England, have now wandered across Europe visiting such wonderful Meditation Masters as Thich Nhat Hanh in France, finally finding my way, presently on the South Coast of Portugal.
+I am a practicing Thudong Monk, and have wandered across Thailand, Sri Lanka, and through the Shan State within Myanmar, after I was offered a plane ticket back to my home country of England, have now wandered across Europe including Holland, Germany, Luxembourg, Belgium, France and Spain finally finding my way, and where I’m presently at, the South Coast of Portugal.

 This way of life, wandering across Europe, is a different experience than that of Asia but the generosity of Europeans is exactly the same as the Thais or Burmese, where the Thais and Burmese understand the needs of a monk the Europeans are lacking, however their kindness, generosity and general enthusiasm always makes up for this and each and every day I am humbled by everyone’s kindness.